Crazy in Alabama

 Crazy in Alabama is a 1999 American comedy film directed by Antonio Banderas in his directorial debut and written by Mark Childress based on his novel.
-The film follows an abused housewife (Melanie Griffith), whose nephew (Lucas Black) identifies a corrupt sheriff (Meat Loaf) as a murderer.
+It follows a troubled housewife and television actress (Melanie Griffith), who had allegedly killed her abusive husband.
+She secretly attempts to hide the remains, while driving and travelling.
+Her nephew (Lucas Black) helps the people expose the town's corrupt and murderous sheriff (Meat Loaf).
 It marked Dakota Johnson's film debut.